 As mentioned, the two varieties of crabgrass most often seen in North America are short and long.

-- Long crabgrass, which may also be called large or hairy crabgrass, is native to Europe, Asia and Africa.
-It spreads quickly by tillering and can achieve 2 feet in height if not mowed.
+- Long crabgrass, which may also be called large or hairy crabgrass, is native to Europe, Asia, and Africa.
+It spreads quickly by tillering and can achieve 2 feet (61 cm.) in height if not mowed.

-Both weeds are summer annuals which reseed prolifically.
+Both weeds are summer annuals that reseed prolifically.
 There’s also Asian and southern crabgrass.

 - Asian crabgrass has seed head branches that stem from the same place on flower stems.
 It may also be called tropical crabgrass.